ssilver51/GABF/README.md

 <p align="center"><img src="images/brewery_medals.png" width=800></p>
 <br>
 <br>
-We see some **very** familiar names on this list.
+We see some <strong>very</strong> familiar names on this list.
 The top three: Pabst, Anheuser Busch, and Miller are some of the largest and oldest brewing companies in the country.
 Although they hardly meet the definition of "craft" breweries, it makes sense they'd be so well represented simply due to their age.
 <br>
 <br>
 That is all fine and well, but let's look a bit more granular.
 Let's take a look at the medal-breakdown for these same breweries.